williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/revoke-tokens.md

 # Revoke A Token

-## How to revoke a token
+## How to Revoke a Token

-## Removing a user session
+## Removing a User Session

 https://developer.okta.com/docs/api/resources/users.html#user-sessions

-## Revoking the tokens without deleting the user session
+## Revoking Tokens Without Deleting the User Session

-## What happens if you revoke the access token VS the refresh token
+## Revoking the Access VS the Refresh Token